Managing pesticide wastes, supporting green crop production in Central Asia and Türkiye

 Probably, both national disposal as well as disposal abroad will not be possible within the lifetime of the project.
 Therefore, the project focuses on a) facilitating the development of future disposal options; and b) safeguard existing wastes and bring them to a secure temporary store.

-Kyrgyzstan has only small, annually generated volumes of empty containers, making shredding, rinsing and recycling economically not viable.
-Different facilities which could provide disposal services are available, however, the technical process has still to be developed.
+Kyrgyzstan has only small, annually generated volumes of empty containers (nearly 25 MT), making shredding, rinsing and recycling economically not viable.
+Different facilities which could provide disposal services are available.
+In 2024, draft container management system (CMS) has been developed jointly with the main beneficiaries.
+It is expected to run a CMS pilot in 2025.

 Illicit, counterfeit and illegal pesticides form about 50 % of the annual volume of pesticides used, making establishing a container management system more difficult due to the risk of "free riders".

 In terms of contaminated soil, Kyrgyzstan has limited number of contaminated sites for which information update is required.
-Fiield trials on bio-remediation of POPs contaminated soils is ongoing.
+Field trials on bio-remediation of POPs contaminated soils is completed.
 Work is based on earlier research work by the Department of Crop Protection of the Kyrgyz-Turkish Manas University.

 Ongoing activities in Kyrgyzstan